Inflect logo

 Market Access, Business & Tax Climate

 Proximity To Key Business Districts: Data center assets are situated near the Port of Puerto Barrios and Santo Tomas de Castilla.
-This proximity is vital for logistics, maritime, and trade-heavy industries that depend on real-time data processing for international supply chains.
+This proximity is vital for logistics, maritime, and trade-heavy industries that depend on real-time data processing for global supply chains.

 Natural Disaster Risk